 - Don’t worry if you or your gear is ‘good enough’ to be on the trail.
 You don’t need the newest, lightest gear (but that would be nice!) if it works – you have a warm place to sleep, food to eat, and shoes to carry you through – then it is good enough!

-For more posts about planning epic adventures, check these out:
+For more posts about planning hiking or backpacking trips, check these out:

 - How To Plan Ahead and Prepare – The Leave No Trace Way